lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 In the above example, $\beta (x,y)$ is the Beta function.
-Here, the Bayes factor is 3.67 in favor of model 2 compared to model 1.
+Our calculations show that the Bayes factor is 3.67 in favor of model 2 compared to model 1.
 This is typically interpreted as substantial (but not decisive) evidence in favor of model 2.
 Again, we can be reasonably confident that our lizard is not a fair flipper.

 In the lizard flipping example we can calculate Bayes factors exactly because we know the solution to the integral in equation 2.33.
 However, if we don’t know how to solve this equation (a typical situation in comparative methods), we can still approximate Bayes factors from our MCMC runs.
 Methods to do this, including arrogance sampling and stepping stone models, are complex and beyond the scope of this book.
 However, one common method for approximating Bayes Factors involves calculating the harmonic mean of the likelihoods over the MCMC chain for each model.
 The ratio of these two likelihoods is then used as an approximation of the Bayes factor [@Newton1994-cs].
 Unfortunately, this method is extremely unreliable, and probably should never be used (see [this blog post](https://radfordneal.wordpress.com/2008/08/17/the-harmonic-mean-of-the-likelihood-worst-monte-carlo-method-ever/) for more details).